What is GUI Testing?

 - Tests the interface from the point of view of customers.

-- The risk to the end of the development cycle is reduced efficiently.
+- Efficiently reduces the risk to the end of the development cycle.

 - Contributes to validating compliance with design specifications for the various icons and elements.